Fighting for Personalized Education

 Then, I opened up a campus.
 My superintendent was really passionate about what I was doing at the campus level, so he brought me to the central office so that I could impact more principals and buildings through that journey.
 And then, I became the assistant superintendent of Curriculum and Instruction at Coppell.
 Recently, they moved me to Transformation and Strategic Initiatives so that I can focus more on continuing to transform education and, again, focus on individualized learning.

-RB: Let’s take a look back.
+Mind Rocket: Let’s take a look back.
 From a professional perspective, when did you first recognize the opportunity that education brought you?

 I think one of the things that we are challenged as an industry is communicating all the different, interesting, and valuable positions available to young people who are thinking about education in some form of their own professional lives.

 You’ve had a very interesting path.
 There are others who have taken a similar path.
 But at what point did you recognize that there was opportunity beyond sort of that linear path that, I think, a lot of people in public think which is that you’re either a teacher or you’re an administrator?

 MD: I think some of the opportunities opened up for me because others saw a passion in me and the strength in me.
 I’m not sure that I really set out to become who I am today.
 I’ve allowed the journey to influence the direction that I was going.
 And I believe it was because I saw education a little differently than a typical teacher when you first start teaching.